AndrewJetLee/e-commerce-app-v2/README.md

 **Objectives:**
-* Create MERN application from scratch that utilizes an external public API
+* Create MERN application from scratch that utilizes a REST API
 * Gain experience in user-authentication using JSON Web Token without the use of Passport strategies
 * Solidify MVC architectural principles to better organize and structure code
 * Employ global state management and data persistence using Redux